osqledaren/osqledaren-angular2/README.md

 ## Deployment

+You are required to have been authorized to access to the team domain with your surge.sh account.
+Don't forget to login via the CLI if you haven't done it yet.
+The official surge.sh account for osqledaren.se is osqledaren@ths.kth.se.

 Run `npm run deploy` to deploy the app to production.

-You are required to have been authorized to access to the team domain with your surge.sh account.
-Don't forget to login via the CLI.
+Note: Due to an unresolved issue (perhaps DNS issues) at campus with the app not being updated after deployment, a temporary fix that uploads the built project to the old server at Webfaction is included as a script (that runs on deployment).
+You might have to enter the password to Osqledarens account at Webfaction whenever you deploy the app.
+In order to avoid entering the password every time you can do the classic ssh-copy-id trick, like so:

+`ssh-copy-id osqledaren@web580.webfaction.com`

+If you haven't generated a ssh-key pair previously you can do it with `ssh-keygen`.
+Using ssh keys is the recommended way, as it provides much higher security and you are relieved of having to enter passwords that can be stolen in various ways.

 ## Angular CLI